 Every opportunity I've ever had in this business can be traced back to the time I spent at KBPS.
 It gave me the foundation on which to build great radio skills, and the drive to go out and succeed in the commercial radio world.
 It was also one of the funnest chapters of my radio career, and I would encourage ANY student at Benson to check out the program, whether they intend to go into radio or not.

 "KBPS is the reason I’m a part of the radio industry today, it’s as simple as that.
 As a KBPS student I had the opportunity to work and learn in a real professional radio environment and even broadcast live to the city of Portland on AM radio, while still in high school!
-From the amazing instructors who actually work in the business, to the state of the art equipment at student’s fingertips, KBPS really allows students to become successful in all aspects of radio broadcasting.
-Now I’m a producer for a national radio show heard by millions of listeners each day, because of what I took away from that program.
-Thank you KBPS!!"
+From the amazing instructors who actually work in the business, to the state of the art equipment at student’s fingertips, KBPS really allows students to become successful in all aspects of radio broadcasting."
+Formerly the producer for the Thom Hartman national radio show, Jacob is currently a news anchor / news reporter at FM News 101 KXL.
+Here is one of Jacob's news reports on KXL.

 Dave Rogoway today